-For an ingredient to be described as natural, its origin must come from nature.
-That means plants or other natural sources.
+For an ingredient to be natural, its origin must come from nature, which means it shall come from plants or other natural sources.
 A natural ingredient can also be organic if it is grown according to organic standards.

 What are organic ingredients?

-An ingredient is organic if it is grown organically, but the ingredient must be produced according to the rules within organic production before it can be called organic.
+The ingredients must be produced according to the rules within organic production before they can be termed organic.

 There is no Danish organic certification for cosmetics and skincare products.
-If you want an organic certification on your product, can you certify it with the Ecocert certification.
+If you want an organic certification on your product, can you choose to certify it with the Ecocert certification.

-Ecocert is an acknowledged certification that is used internationally.
-The certification guide the consumer to choose organic or natural products.
+Ecocert is a recognized certification that is used internationally on beauty products.
+The Ecocert certification is a guide for the consumers, so they easily can see if a product is organic or natural.
 Ecocert has two different certifications, COSMOS ORGANIC and COSMOS NATURAL, which distinguish between different standards for the organic certifications.